-Enterprise Double archine on Occasiona at Assessing Enterprise Partnerships or Government Agencies; Capital spending; Developer Contributions and the Community Infrastructure Levy.
+Enterprise Partnerships or Government Agencies; Capital spending; Developer Contributions and the Community Infrastructure Levy.
 Additional The County Council Walking and Cycling strategy focus on the following themes: Information of note Walking routes - Definition of a Hampshire walking network and prioritisation of routes for investment.
 Planning for pedestrians (including as part of a multimodal trip) - These will include measures to manage traffic speed/volume near school entrances to ensure that young people are aware of the risks of traffic and are protected through safe walking routes to school.
 Promoting walking - Engaging with Hampshire schools to promote 'safer routes to schools.
 Cycle infrastructure - Expansion/maintenance of cycle routes/parking and cyclist facilities.
 Cyclist skills and cycle safety - Including cycle training/road safety measures.
 Continuing Bikeability training for as large a number of school-aged children as funds allow.
 Promotion of cycling - Engaging with Hampshire schools to promote 'safer routes to schools', monitoring and updating school travel plans and encouraging participation in the STARS (School Travel Accreditation and Recognition Scheme).
 Recreational cycling - Promoting cycling for exercise/cycle tourism.
 Sports cycling and events - Including cycle sport facilities/ management and promotion to children across Hampshire of cycle events.
 Role of Planning Policy Paragraph 91 of the NPPF states: 'Planning policies and decisions should aim to achieve healthy, inclusive and safe places which: c)encourage walking and cycling.'
-Paragraph 102 states: 'Transport issues should be considered from the earliest stages of planmaking and development proposals, so that: c) opportunities to promote walking, cycling and public transport use are identified and pursued.
+Paragraph 102 states: 'Transport issues should be considered from the earliest stages of plan- making and development proposals, so that: c) opportunities to promote walking, cycling and public transport use are identified and pursued.
 Paragraph 104 includes: 'Planning policies should d) provide for high quality walking and cycling networks and supporting facilities such as cycle parking (drawing on Local Cycling and Walking Infrastructure Plans).'
-Paragraph 110 states that: 'applications for development should: a) give priority first to pedestrian and cycle movements, both within the scheme and with neighbouring areas; and second - so far as possible - to facilitating access to high quality public transport, with layouts that maximise the catchment area for bus or other public transport services, and appropriate facilities that encourage public transport use.'
-Conclusion Maintaining and enhancing the walking and cycling network is key to achieving sustainable transport and reducing road traffic congestion as well as contributing towards the health and wellbeing of the borough's population.
+Paragraph 110 states that: 'applications for development should: a) give priority first to pedestrian and cycle movements, both within the scheme and with neighbouring areas; and second - so far as possible - to facilitating access to high quality public transport, with